About Bengali (aka Bangla) language

 The Bengali program at SALC has a long history of teaching and research with figures like Edward C. Dimock and Clinton B. Seely .
 Today the program is led by Thibaut d’Hubert and Mandira Bhaduri, in collaboration with Rochona Majumdar, Dipesh Chakrabarty, and a dynamic group of graduate students.
 It offers a wide array of teachings from the basic introduction to the language and its beautiful script for practical use, to the study of material from all periods.
 There are also Bengali language and culture events organized at the U of C to provide students with occasions to practice and learn about Bengali outside the classroom.
 Advanced students are also encouraged to follow and participate in the intellectual life of the Bengali speaking world and emphasis is put on the composition of scholarly essays in the language.

-- Lecturer Mandira Bhaduri (1st and 2nd years)
+- Instructional Professor Mandira Bhaduri (1st and 2nd years)

-- Assistant Professor Thibaut d’Hubert (3rd, 4th years and advanced)
+- Associate Professor Thibaut d’Hubert (3rd, 4th years and advanced)

 - 1st year Bangla (Monday, Wednesday, Friday, 11:30 am. – 12:30 pm)